HackYourFuture/Project/documentation/guide-checkin.md

 A big part of software development is **knowing what to do** and **having a plan of action**.
 Thus, I’d like you to prepare a short document you’ll be presenting.
 You have to answer the following questions:

 - What is required of me this week? _Define the main task and divide it into smaller tasks_
+- In what smaller tasks can I divide the main task and what to do to achieve each task? _Write a basic plan of action for each task_
 - How much time do I estimate it will take to finish each task? _Estimate a time and then triple it to be more realistic_
-- What do I need to do to achieve each task? _Write a basic plan of action for each task_
-- How will I track my progress? _Use a tool like Google Sheets or Trello to keep track of the progress for each task_
 - What is the one biggest obstacle I’m facing in my work right now?
 How will I overcome this? _Think outside of the box and try to come up with (easy) solutions to the obstacle already_

 _Example: Mohammed likes to make lists.
 He does this to keep overview.
 Using a tool like [Trello](https://www.trello.com) he puts every big task in a separate board.
 Of course, he makes sure he understand exactly what's required of him.
 When he doesn't, he asks for help._